Protecting LGBTQ Families in Massachusetts

 The Massachusetts Parentage Act (“MPA”) updates Massachusetts statutes to clarify who can be a parent and how to establish parentage.
 This bill is critical to ensuring that all children can access the security of legal parentage, regardless of the circumstances of their birth.

-This bill is based on the Uniform Parentage Act, which serves as a uniform framework for ensuring the protection of the relationship between parents and children.
+This MPA is based on the Uniform Parentage Act, which serves as a uniform framework for ensuring the protection of the relationship between parents and children.
 Originally passed in 1973 to protect children born to unmarried people, the Uniform Parentage Act was most recently revised and approved in 2017.
 Several neighboring states, including Vermont and Maine, have passed similar parentage legislation.